Ashure

 Ashure, aşure, anoushabour, anoushabur, Noah's pudding or trigo koço is a sweet pudding that is made of a mixture consisting of various types of grains, fresh and dried fruits, and nuts.

-Armenians make it as a Christmas pudding and for New Year's celebrations, where it is a centerpiece, and in the Balkans and Turkey, Muslims make the dish during the month of Muharram in which the Day of Ashura takes place.
-Sephardic Jews prepare the dish to celebrate the Jewish holiday of Tu BiShvat.
+In the Balkans and Turkey, Muslims make the dish during the month of Muharram in which the Day of Ashura takes place.
+Armenians make it as a Christmas pudding and for New Year's celebrations, where it is a centerpiece, Sephardic Jews prepare the dish to celebrate the Jewish holiday of Tu BiShvat.
 In some Jewish, Christian, and Muslim traditions, a similar dish is prepared to commemorate a child's first tooth, or the passing of a family member.

 Ashure was traditionally made and eaten during the colder months of the year due to its heavy and calorie rich nature, but now it is enjoyed year-round.
 The dish is traditionally made in large quantities and is distributed to friends, relatives, neighbors, colleagues, classmates, and others, without regard to the recipient's religion or belief system as an offering of peace and love.